maziggy/homeassistant-bluelab/README.md

 PLEASE NOTE: the API is limited to one request per minute.
 Thus the interval of 70s is hard-coded, to make sure data fetching is successfull.

+PLEASE NOTE2: unfortunately the Api only supports metric system.
+If you need for example your temperature in °F, you have to calculate it via a custom sensor or helper.

 Just my 2 cents: This is one of the first integrations I'm working on.
 Quite sure that it can be better.
 Any contributions, recommendations and comments are welcome!

 ## Screenshot